bennyp3333/lens-studio-core/Components/Fader/README.md

 - **Fader Tags** - Tags for batch operations
 - **Disable When Hidden** - Disable the SceneObject when fully hidden
 - **Make Materials Unique** - Clone materials to prevent affecting other instances
+- **Apply Move As Offset** - When enabled (default), move positions are relative to the object's starting position rather than absolute

 ## Common Patterns